liquidcronos/rogata_engine/docs/source/usage.rst

 This procedure can now be repeated for each contour.

-If there are very small objects inside the scene such as walls or open contours such as the yellow one in the top left a trick can be emploxed.
+If there are very small objects inside the scene such as walls or open contours such as the yellow one in the top left a trick can be employed.
 Instead of using the color of the object, the color of the Ground can be used.
 This specifies a contour around the desired object which can then be selected.

-However, in this case the border of the marker itself might count as a contour.
-To circumvent this the Minimum Contour Size slider can be used to specify the minimal size of the choosen contour.
+However, in this case, the border of the marker itself might count as a contour.
+To circumvent this the Minimum Contour Size slider can be used to specify the minimum size of the chosen contour.
-This way it is poosible to select such open object:
+This way it is possible to select such open object:

 .. image::  lab_setup_left_yellow.png

-However this trick might also select other game objects such as seen here when specifiny the contour of the wall:
+However, this trick might also select other game objects such as seen here when specifying the contour of the wall:

 .. image:: lab_setup_wall.png

-This can be circumvented by first setting up the walls and using an image of the arena with out the other objects.
+This can be circumvented by first setting up the walls and using an image of the arena without the other objects.

 Building Game Objects
 ---------------------
 Using the contours calibrated in the last section it is possible to set up game objects.
-The architectire of the game objects is described in the how it works section.
+The architecture of the game objects is described in the how it works section.
 In the above example, the game area has two objects, the yellow ``goals`` and the red ``line of sight breakers``

 .. note::
-   One can ofcourse also have mutliple objects of the same color.
+   One can of course also have multiple objects of the same color.
 This is however only advisable if they behave similarly as it might otherwise be confusing when playing or observing a game.

 the first step in setting up the objects is loading the contour objects saved by ``calibrate_scene``:
 ::